MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 IFACEMETHOD(QueueEvent)(MediaEventType met, REFGUID guidExtendedType, HRESULT hrStatus, _In_opt_ const PROPVARIANT *pvValue);
 ```

-The following code snip represents the recommended implementation of the IMFMediaEventGenerator interface.
-The Custom Media Source implementation will expose the IMFMediaEventGenerator interface, and the methods for that interface will be routing the requests into the IMFMediaEventQueue object created during the media source creation/initialization.
+The following code shows the recommended implementation of the **IMFMediaEventGenerator** interface.
+The Custom Media Source implementation will expose the **IMFMediaEventGenerator** interface, and the methods for that interface will be routing the requests into the **IMFMediaEventQueue** object created during the media source creation/initialization.

-In the code snip below, \_spEventQueue object is the IMFMediaEventQueue created using the MFCreateEventQueue function:
+In the code below, **\_spEventQueue** object is the **IMFMediaEventQueue** created using the **MFCreateEventQueue** function:

 ```C++
 // IMFMediaEventGenerator methods